 A recent report by the Boston Consulting Group actually predicts that there will be a manufacturing renaissance in the U. S. over the next five years as a result of these factors:

-- A convergence of the net labour costs in China and the U. S.,
+- A convergence of the net labor costs in China and the U. S.,

-- The appreciation in value of the Chinese yuan,
+- The appreciation in the value of the Chinese yuan,

 - An intensification of logistic and bureaucratic barriers,

 - Increased efficiency and innovation on the part of North American manufacturers.